Locating Clinical Trials

 The clinical trials website is a global database of privately and publicly funded clinical studies.
 The website is managed by the National Institutes of Health U.S. National Library of Medicine.
 This is an excellent resource for finding studies in all 50 U.S. states and in 201 countries around the world.
 Before participating in a clinical trial, it is important to get information about the potential risks and benefits.

-To start your search for clinical trials, follow these steps:
+To search the clinical trials database manually, follow these steps:

 1. Visit www.clinicaltrials.gov, and you will see the screen below: